 She pretended to seal her lips with her fingers.
 “I won’t tell a soul!” she said.

-“With the wolves?” he asked curiously.
+“With the wolves?” he looked at the wolves running around.

 “Well of course!
 And me too!” she said with a big grin on her face.
 It reminded him of Syferr.